ncku-pd2/Example-code-for-Project-3/README.md

 * Basic event control (You can extend from here)

 # About Directory
-* Box2D : box2D's header file.
-* image : store the image we need.
 * src : main program all in here.
 (Open Qt creator , and load .pro file for open)
+  * Box2D : box2D's header file.
+  * image : store the image we use.

 # Reference
 [box2D](http://box2d.org/)